nMustaki/rr-solver/README.md

 fellow mobile dev to do it for me) to easily find out whether the fuzzy feeling that "there's better" is real or not.

-For the moment, it can only solve boards with only 3 turns... but there's no rush, only the will to have some fun and play with Python.
+At the moment, with pypy + python3.5, it solves the 17 goals in about 4mn30 and 6Go of RAM.

 To run it: